CarloLepelaars/pi-digits/README.md

 # pi-digits
 Compute nth digit of Pi using an asymptotic formula from [Plouffe (2022)](https://arxiv.org/abs/2201.12601).

-Featured in the following programming languages:
+Implemented in the following programming languages:
 - Python
 - Rust
 - Zig
+- Common Lisp
+- Scala

 ## Explanation